Change accessibility Google translate Change contrast Font size

 • Fire Safety Awareness (online) – All non-care staff are to undertake this online session every 3 years as part of core training.
 Care staff are to undertake this training annually (as per the CQC requirements).

-• Level 2 Asset Compliance Awareness Training course for all asset compliance coordinators
+• Level 2 Asset Compliance Awareness Training course for all asset compliance team.

 Consultants and Contractors